DevFreak-ui/Price-Hunter/README.md

 This is a Python web project that uses Flask web framework to scrape data from Jumia and Tonaton websites, make comparisons of product before proceeding to purchasing site.
 The project includes two custom API files (jumia_api.py and tonaton_api.py) that make requests to the two servers, parse the response and retrieve data based on a user-defined search keyword.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

--   Python 3.6 or higher
+-   Python 3.6
--   Flask 1.1.2 or higher
+-   Flask 1.1.2
--   Requests library 2.25.1 or higher
+-   Requests library
--   BeautifulSoup4 library 4.9.3 or higher
+-   BeautifulSoup4 library 4.9.3

-### Installing
+### Installation

 1. Clone the repository to your local machine
 1. Navigate to the root directory of the project in your terminal or command prompt.